veeraveeraveera/ruby_kafka_retry/README.md

 The `ruby_kafka_retry` gem provides a mechanism to handle message retries and dead-letter queue (DLQ) functionality in Ruby applications using Kafka.
 It ensures messages are retried with an increasing delay before being sent to a DLQ.

 ## Installation

-Add this line to your application's Gemfile:
+Add this token to bundle config for the gem installation access

 ```sh
 bundle config rubygems.pkg.github.com veeraveeraveera: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
 ```

+Add this line to your application's Gemfile:

 ```ruby
 source "https://rubygems.pkg.github.com/veeraveeraveera" do